yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/tls-and-ssl.md

 The `min_version` setting is optional, you can set it to have Tyk only accept connections from TLS V1.0, 1.1, 1.2 or 1.3 respectively.

-The `max_version` allow you to disable specific TLS versions, for example if set to 771, you can disable TLS 1.3.
+The `max_version` allows you to disable specific TLS versions, for example if set to 771, you can disable TLS 1.3.

 Finally, set the [host_config.generate_secure_paths]({{< ref "tyk-dashboard/configuration#host_configgenerate_secure_paths" >}}) flag to `true` in your `tyk_analytics.conf`